parthkhedekar/Notes/Java/ExecutionFlowOOPs.md

 #### Minor Pillars :
 	1. Typing / Polymorphism
 		a.
 Polymorphism is having code in different forms
-		b. is further divided in 2 ty
+		b. is further divided in 2 types
+			i.
+Runtime Polymorphism
+				a.
+			ii.
+Compiletime Polymorphism
 	2. Concurrency
 	3. Persistence